 You and your child may have received care from a number of doctors, nurses, and other staff.
 Any of those individuals could have caused your child’s injury.
 In some cases, the hospital or clinic may be at fault for having bad equipment, for failing to manage your case appropriately, or for hiring someone who wasn’t qualified to treat you.
 In other cases, a combination of individuals or institutions is to blame.
 You may need to name multiple defendants.

 In most cases, you’ll name both individuals and institutions as defendants.
 Individuals may have made the mistakes that harmed your child, but the institutions that hired them are responsible for their actions.
 The legal theory of “respondeat superior” means the hospital is liable for the actions of its employees while they’re working.
 Some doctors are independent contractors, not employees, so respondeat superior may not apply.
 In that case, you’ll need to show that the hospital either knew or should have known that the doctor was prone to medical negligence in order to include the hospital in the case.

 There’s a benefit to including the hospital or clinic in your case: they have much more substantial insurance coverage than individual care providers and can afford to pay out much more in compensation for your child’s injuries.

 Now that you’ve decided whom to sue, it’s time to actually go about proving your case.
 A birth injury case requires four elements: proof that an injury occurred, proof that the medical care provider had a duty to care for your child, proof that the doctor failed to meet that standard, and proof that the failure caused the injury.
-To learn more about the legal structure of a birth injury case, click here.

 Criminal cases must be proven “beyond a reasonable doubt.”
 Birth injury and other civil cases, on the other hand, must be proven by “a preponderance of the evidence.”
 That’s an easier standard.
 You can win even if the jury has reasonable doubts.
 It just has to be more likely than not that each element of your case is true.